01 of 19

 Fresh: Other Animals

 There doesn't seem to be one particular creature that has the most "it" appeal right now; but, it's safe to say that birds and owls aren't the most original choices.
-If you must go with the feathered variety, though, peacocks are enjoying the limelight.
 Woodland creatures have been around for the last couple of years with foxes, squirrels, and hedgehogs getting the most play.
-Oceanic animals like the octopus are popular.
-And finally, insects like dragonflies and beetles are trending.Continue to 17 of 18 below.
+Llamas and alpacas are definitely having a moment.
+And finally, insects like dragonflies and beetles are trending.Continue to 18 of 19 below.